Axelvazslima/java-practices/README.md

 # Java OOP, Exercises, and Data Structures

 ## Object-Oriented Programming (OOP)
 Explore the core principles of OOP, including classes, objects, inheritance, polymorphism, and encapsulation.
 Mastering OOP is crucial for writing well-organized and reusable Java code.
-You will see more abput it in my other Java Repository, a [Chess Project](https://github.com/Axelvazslima/chess-java).
+You will see more about it in my other Java Repository, a [Chess Project](https://github.com/Axelvazslima/chess-java).

 ## Exercises
 Challenge yourself with a variety of Java exercises.
 Strengthen your understanding of Java syntax, data manipulation, and problem-solving skills.
 Practice is key to becoming a proficient Java programmer.